ordina-jworks/ordina-jworks.github.io/_posts/2016-05-13-JS-Conf-Budapest-day-2.md

 In 2017, JS Conf Budapest will be held on the 14th and 15th of September.

-We will sure be present for what will be another great edition!
+We will surely be present for what will be another great edition!
 See you next year!

 ### JS Conf Budapest 2016, day 1